Prerequisite

-In MySQL or MariaDB database, when you make any changes in the database every event is logged.
+In MySQL or MariaDB database, when you make any changes in the database, every event is logged.
 All events are stored in the binary log.

 The binary log is very useful when you are using MySQL replication.
 In this case, a binary log will send the data from the master MySQL server to the slave server.
 You can also use the binary log to perform any recovery operations in MySQL.

-In this post, we will show you how to enable and use binary log in MySQL on Linux.
+This post will show you how to enable and use binary log in MySQL on Linux.

-- A server running Linux with MariaDB installed.
+• A server running Linux with MariaDB installed.

-- A root password is set up in the server.
+• A root password is set up in the server.

-# Verify Binary Log
+Verify Binary Log

 Before starting, you will need to verify whether the bin-log option is turned on or not and what binary log format is used.